 Culver is a very small town located in the state of Indiana.
-With a population of 1,178 people and just one neighborhood, Culver is the 308th largest community in Indiana.
-Much of the housing stock in Culver was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,196 people and just one neighborhood, Culver is the 308th largest community in Indiana.
+Culver has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Culver real estate is some of the most expensive in Indiana, although Culver house values don't compare to the most expensive real estate in the U.S.